Azure/arc_jumpstart_docs/docs/azure_jumpstart_arcbox/DevOps/_index.md

 ArcBox is a sandbox that can be used for a large variety of use cases, such as an environment for testing and training or a kickstarter for proof of concept projects.
 Ultimately, you are free to do whatever you wish with ArcBox.
 Some suggested next steps for you to try in your ArcBox are:

-- Use the included kubectx to switch contexts between the two Kubernetes clusters
 - Deploy new GitOps configurations with Azure Arc-enabled Kubernetes
 - Build policy initiatives that apply to your Azure Arc-enabled resources
 - Write and test custom policies that apply to your Azure Arc-enabled resources
 - Incorporate your own tooling and automation into the existing automation framework
-- Build a certificate/secret/key management strategy with your Azure Arc resources

 ## Clean up the deployment